Mariano Eduardo de Rivero y Ustáriz: Diplomatic and later career

-The president of Peru, Marshal Ramón Castilla, appointed Rivero in 1851 as General Consul in Belgium.
-He was awarded the Order of Leopold by the king of Belgium and the Order of the Dannebrog by the king of Denmark in recognition of his diplomatic service.
+The president of Peru, Marshal Ramón Castilla, appointed Rivero as General Consul in Belgium in 1851.
+He received the Order of Leopold from the king of Belgium and the Order of the Dannebrog from the king of Denmark for his diplomatic service.

-In 1851, Rivero co-published Antigüedades Peruanas with Johann Jakob von Tschudi in Vienna.
-The work offered a comprehensive study of the Inca Empire, covering its history, origins, government system, scientific knowledge, language, religion, customs, and monuments.
+In 1851, Rivero co-published Antigüedades peruanas with Johann Jakob von Tschudi in Vienna, a study of the Inca Empire: its history, origins, government, scientific knowledge, language, religion, customs, and monuments.

 In 1857, he published Colección de memorias científicas, agrícolas e industriales publicadas en distintas épocas, etc. in Brussels.
-This two-volume work compiled many of his previously published articles on natural science, geology, mineralogy, mining, and agriculture.
+This two-volume work collected many of his previously published articles on natural science, geology, mineralogy, mining, and agriculture.

 Personal life and death

 Rivero married Agueda Escolástica Pacheco de Salas y Salazar on 18 February 1840.
-They had four children, but only their daughters, Candelaria and Francisca Guillermina, survived childhood.
+They had four children, whose education occupied him during his final years in Belgium.

-Mariano Eduardo de Rivero y Ustáriz died in Paris on 6 November 1857.
+Rivero died in Paris on 6 November 1857.